 ► Saint Mary Magdalene, East Keswick, a Chapel of Ease, is a Victorian church noted for its ‘mouseman’ furnishings.

 Our web site provides information about both churches and their services, together with special events, parish news and other church related activities.

 As from the beginning of February we will be in a vacancy and will need to find replacement Vicars to cover our services.
 We hope that everything will continue as normal, however there may well be times when we have to make changes to services and service times and these changes may be at short notice.
 All changes will be shown on our Special services and Events page

 On the afternoon of February 25th we will be holding another of our popular craft sessions for children - and Mums and Dads as well.
 Join us in All Hallows at any time after 2.00 pm.
 Our theme for the afternoon will be God's creation and we will be looking at birds, making pictures of them and bird feeders, which if the weather is good we plan to hang in the churchyard.
 So bring coats and wellies!
 Everyone is welcome to join in the fun.

 Lower churchyard at All Hallows

-Regular visitors to our web site will know that we are currently working hard in a neglected area of land between the churchyard and the stream at All Hallows to make it into an area of peace and tranquility for our villages and a haven for wild flowers and fauna.
+Regular visitors to our web site will know that we are currently working hard to improve a neglected area of land between the churchyard and the stream at All Hallows to make it into an area of peace and tranquility for our villages and a haven for wild flowers and fauna.
 To see the lastest design for this area click on Plan for the Glade.